Genomon-Project/paplot-doc/install.rst

   > C:\WinPython-64bit-2.7.10.3\python-2.7.10.amd64\python.exe paplot --version
   paplot-0.5.4

-| It will be successful if such a display appears.
+| It seems to be successful if such a display appears.
 |
-| After installation, try :doc:`quick_start`.
+| After installation, open :doc:`quick_start`.
 |

 .. |new| image:: image/tab_001.gif